smlund/refs_bibtex/readme.txt

 To initialize the repository,

-   % git clone git@github.com:smlund/project_name.git
+   % git clone  git@github.com:smlund/refs_bibtex.git

+This will create a directory, ./refs_bibtex where command was run with this readme.txt instruction file and the refs.bib archive file.

+To get the latest version descend into directory refs_bibtex and run:

   % git pull

-This will create a directory, refs_bibtex where command was run with the refs.bib archive file.
-Descend into that, make mods, then

-To check in mods:
+When modifying the repository (for those with edit privilege, please contact me if you want to contribute and I will add you)

+  ... edit refs.bib file etc
+  % git add refs.bib
+  % git commit -m "SML: added journal paper reference"
-  %
+  % git push

-Entries/names organized alphabetically by name under the following headings.
+The organization of refs.bib is as follows: Entries/names are organized alphabetically by BibTeX name label under the headings listed below.
 Please see refs.bib file for details.
-Added references should not conflict with any previous ones to allow backward compatibility (reprocess old papers).
+Added references should not conflict with any previous ones (i.e., must be unique labels for all new entries) to allow backward compatibility (reprocess old papers, etc.).
-Also please use no spaces in names (LaTeX works with but less reliable accross platforms in ascii text files).
+Also please use no spaces in names (LaTeX works with but less reliable across platforms in ASCII text files).
 For year fields, please use 4 digits, eg. 2015 etc.  If there are degeneracies, please use, yeara yearb, etc.  Examples, Davidson.2015a.prstab  etc. Please correct evident typos as they become apparent.
-But if you want an alternative format, make another entry with appropriate content.
+BUT if you want an alternative format for an existing reference (outside of typo corrections), make another entry with a unique name and appropriately modified content.

   Books @Book{}
     Names:  Author.B.year